-The Standing Committee proceeded to the performance gap criterion and requested clarification of the submitted data because the rate appeared to have increased from 17 percent from when the measure was first being used to 97.7 percent in the most recent data.
-The developer clarified that the data provided in the submission initially included incorrect information; as a result, updated data were provided, which showed that the performance rate is between 75 to 80 percent.
-The Standing Committee requested additional clarification about the impact of removing the group data from the data set, particularly the number of physicians who were removed from the analysis as a result of removing group data.
+The Standing Committee proceeded with additional discussion regarding the performance gap criterion and requested clarification of the submitted data.
+The developer clarified that group data were included in the initial submission but were later removed in the updated data to align with the measure's individual level of analysis.
+The Standing Committee requested additional clarification about the impact of removing the group data from the data set, particularly the number of physicians who were removed from the analysis.
 The developer reported that by removing the group data, the number of physicians in the analysis decreased by approximately 50 percent.
-Additionally, a Standing Committee member highlighted that the number of physicians included in the data analysis decreased each year, starting with over 3 million in 2012 to about 9,000 in 2015.
-The Standing Committee questioned how performance can be determined with this progressively smaller subgroup of physicians.
-The developer could not explain this large decline in the number of physicians because the Centers for Medicare & Medicaid Services (CMS) provided the data set.
-However, the Standing Committee recognized that a performance gap still exists and voted to pass the measure on the performance gap criterion.
+Additionally, a Standing Committee member highlighted that the number of physicians included in the data analysis decreased each year, starting with over 3 million in 2012 to about 9,000 in 2015; they also questioned how performance can be determined with this progressively smaller subgroup of physicians.
+The developer could not explain this large decline in the number of physicians because CMS provided the data set.
+Following this discussion, the Standing Committee voted and passed the measure on the performance gap criterion.

 Next, the Standing Committee began their discussion on the scientific acceptability criteria, starting with reliability.
-At the request of the Standing Committee, the developer provided a more detailed explanation about the use of signal-to-noise ratio (SNR) testing for reliability.
-No further discussion on reliability occurred, and the Standing Committee voted and passed the measure on reliability.
-The Standing Committee proceeded to discuss the validity criterion and the lack of empirical validity testing, which is required for maintenance measures.
-The developer explained that they attempted to construct validity testing by correlating the results of this measure with other measures; however, they were unable to find suitable measures for this correlation within the same accountability program.
-The developer also attempted criterion validity testing using data at the population level but was unable to format the measures' data sets to perform an empirical analysis.
-Additionally, the developer attempted to correlate the measure with Merit-Based Incentive Payment System (MIPS) #409 Clinical Outcome Post-Endovascular Stroke Treatment and MIPS #413 Door-to-Puncture Time for Endovascular Stroke Treatment and MIPS #413 Door-to-Puncture Time for Endovascular Stroke Treatment and MIPS #413 Door-to-Puncture Time for Endovascular Stroke Treatment and MIPS #413 Door-to-Puncture Time for Endovascular Stroke Treatment and MIPS #413 Door-to-Puncture Time for Endovascular Stroke Treatment and MIPS #413 Door-to-Puncture Time for Endovascular Stroke Treatment and MIPS #413 Door-to-Puncture Time for Endovascular Stroke Treatment.
+A Standing Committee member clarified that the reliability being evaluated is the inclusion of the carotid stenosis measurement in imaging reports, not the accuracy of the measurement itself.
+Additionally, at the request of the Standing Committee, the developer provided additional explanation about the use of signal-to-noise ratio testing for reliability.
+There was no further discussion on reliability; the Standing Committee voted and passed the measure on reliability.

-unable to provide the developer with the individual-level data since all submissions were made at the group level.
-The developer then performed a new face validity study in November 2020, which demonstrated that 82 percent of the developer-convened expert panel either agreed or strongly agreed that this measure accurately distinguishes good from poor quality.
+The Standing Committee proceeded with discussing the validity criterion and the lack of empirical validity testing, which is required for maintenance measures.
+The developer attempted construct validity testing by correlating results of this measure with other measures; however, they were unable to find suitable measures for this correlation within the same accountability program.
+The developer also attempted criterion validity testing using data at the population level but was unable to format the measures' data sets to perform empirical analysis.
+Additionally, the developer attempted to correlate the measure with Merit-Based Incentive Payment System (MIPS) #409 Clinical Outcome Post Endovascular Stroke Treatment and MIPS #413 Door to Puncture Time for Endovascular Stroke Treatment.
+However, while these measures were specified at the individual-clinician level, CMS was unable to provide the developer with the individual-level data since all submissions were done at the group level.
+The developer then performed a new face validity study in November 2020, which demonstrated that 82 percent of the Expert Panel either agreed or strongly agreed that this measure accurately distinguishes good from poor quality.
 NQF staff provided clarification about how the Standing Committee should evaluate the validity criterion, specifically that the Standing Committee should assess whether the developer had a reasonable approach to attempting empirical validity and whether it was sufficient to resort to face validity.
 Based upon this discussion, the Standing Committee voted and did not reach consensus on the validity criterion.
-A Standing Committee member asked the developer whether they could have approached validity testing by auditing a sample number of charts outside of the measure's data set to demonstrate the accuracy of the method used to report.
-The developer stated that they did not know this was an option for testing but that it could be possible.
+A Standing Committee member asked the developer if they could have approached validity testing by auditing a sample number of charts outside of the measure's data set to demonstrate the accuracy of the method used to report.
+The developer stated they did not know this was an option for testing but that it could be possible.
 The Standing Committee strongly encouraged the inclusion of empirical validity in the next submission if endorsement is maintained.